samjbro/inglourious-BnBsterds/README.md

 As an owner of a space,
+so that I can provide the necessary information to potential customers, I want to detail short description.

+As an owner of a space,
+so that I can provide the necessary information to potential customers, I want to detail the name.

+As an owner of a space,
-so that I can provide the necessary information to potential customers, I want to detail the name, short description and price for my spaces.
+so that I can provide the necessary information to potential customers, I want to detail the price for my spaces

 As an owner of a space,
 so potential customers know when my space is available,